-A graduate or post-baccalaureate student may not repeat Agnes Scott courses for which they earned an A, A-, B+ or B unless specifically allowed for that course.
+A graduate student may not repeat Agnes Scott courses for which they earned an A, A-, B+ or B unless specifically allowed for that course.
+Due to the sequential nature of the post-baccalaureate and medical sciences programs, students enrolled in these programs may not replace grades for any courses taken at Agnes Scott.
+Additionally, students may not repeat courses at Agnes Scott unless approved by the program director.
 The last grade earned will be used in the calculation of the cumulative GPA but the original grade and repeated grade will appear on the transcript.
 The repeat policy for courses with a B- or lower grade is only permitted when the course is repeated at Agnes Scott.